 Awareness of the seriousness of head injuries in football at all levels, from youth through NFL, has increased significantly in recent years, due to the devastating long term effects these injuries can have.
 Telemedicine is becoming an increasingly important partner in diagnosis and care for concussions, from the injury spotters monitoring players remotely to sideline robots to wearable devices that are helping ensure that fewer players suffer from concussions without the proper treatment.

+AccessRx.com is excited about the many developments in telemedicine, and itself has worked with US-licensed pharmacists for over 15 years to deliver medications to over half a million satisfied customers.
 AccessRx.com is proud to be at the leading edge of online medical facilitation, with outstanding customer service and complete dedication to customer privacy and security.